University of Cincinnati Mountaineering Club Home Page .

 Section 5

-5.1) Normal elections shall be held at the eighth meeting of Spring Quarter.
+5.1) Normal elections shall be held at the tenth meeting of Spring Semester.

 5.2) Special elections shall be held at the first regular meeting after it becomes apparent that any officer cannot fulfill her/his term of office.